Sodium-Glucose Cotransporter-2 (SGLT2) Inhibitors

 • Increasing red blood cell production

-Guidelines recommend SGLT2 inhibitors for people with “reduced ejection fraction.”
+Current guidelines strongly recommend SGLT2 inhibitors for people with “reduced ejection fraction.”
 This is when the heart muscle does not contract well.
-The heart pumps less oxygen-rich blood into the body.1
+This causes the heart to pump less oxygen-rich blood into the body.1

 Examples